formester/formester-site/content/blog/best-online-form-builders.md

 One of the early online form building tools, Jotform offers a huge number of form templates for users.
 It enables users to heavily customize their forms based on the requirements.
 Numerous widgets can be used to create online forms from scratch.
 For those who love using templates - Jotform has a mix of both free and paid ones.

 Apart from conventional features like conditional logic and form database, Jotform allows building PDF forms too.
+It is arguably one of the best online form builder with database and comprehensive templates.
 It’s a good platform for small business to get started, but the lack of proper guidance on using the tool makes it difficult for users.
 The free plan consists of very limited features which aren’t usually enough.

 **Pricing**: The Bronze plan starts at $29/month